AdobeDocs/target-dev.en/help/dev/patterns/initialize-sdk.md

 ---
 # Initialize SDKs

-Follow the steps in the *Initialize SDK* diagram to ensure that all necessary steps needed to load the [!DNL Adobe Target] at.js JavaScript library are executed in the correct sequence.
+Follow the steps in the *Initialize SDK* diagram to ensure that all necessary tasks needed to load the [!DNL Adobe Target] at.js JavaScript library are executed in the correct sequence.

 >[!TIP]
 >